 3. The perspective of Wash is written by Edugyan, who is a female author.
-Do you think this impacted the way his arrative was told?
-Do you think it might have been any different if Wash was written from a male perspective? ; What do you think happened at the end of the book?
-Edugyan shared in an interview that, "I didn't want these abolitionists to be viewed as the great white saviors. 's not just black and white."
+Do you think this impacted the way his narrative was told?
+Do you think it might have been any different if Wash was written from a male perspective?

+4. What do you think happened at the end of the book?

+5. Edugyan shared in an interview that, "I didn't want these abolitionists to be viewed as the great white saviors.
+It's not just black and white."
 What do you think of, when you think of abolitionists?
-Did this book challenge or upport the way you view them?
+Did this book challenge or support the way you view them?
 If you were unfamiliar with the word before, what does it mean to you now?

+NEXT ISSUE'S THEME: ME, MYSELF, AND I (VOLUME 13, ISSUE 2)

+Hey family!
+Here are some writing prompts to help you get started on submissions for our next issue on Me, Myself, and I. We also want to give you a heads up for the issue after that.
+Volume 13, Issue 3 will be exploring the theme of Ancestors.

+Create a character sketch of yourself as if you were a fictional character in a novel.
+Include quirks, strengths, weaknesses, and your unique journey of self-discovery.

-THEME: UME 13, ISSUE 2) missions for our next issue on Me, Myself, and I. ssue 3 will be exploring the theme of Ancestors. novel.
-Include quirks, strengths, weaknesses, covery. sider traditions, values, or customs that play a role in ur personality, exploring the light and dark sides, the que tapestry of "you." has it influenced your personal development, at connection?
+Reflect on your cultural background and how it has influenced your identity.
+Consider traditions, values, or customs that play a role in shaping who you are.
+Then write a poem that delves into the different facets of your personality, exploring the light and dark sides, the strengths, and vulnerabilities that make up the unique tapestry of "you."

+Consider a relationship that has had a significant impact on your life.
+How has it influenced your personal development, and what lessons have you learned from that connection?